Skip to main content

 Content

-• The methods section of the course includes extended blocks of practical work in which students carry out research, including independent work
+• The Practicals Strand of the course includes extended blocks of practical work in which students carry out research, including independent work

-• At least one of these extended practical sessions will always include qualitative methods
+• At least one of these extended practical blocks will include qualitative methods

-• The module will also cover ethics and relevant conceptual and historical issues in psychology
+• The module will cover ethics and relevant conceptual and historical issues in Psychology

 • Emphasis will be placed especially on understanding the statistical principles underlying such analyses

-• Statistical analysis will be supported by the use of relevant software packages which will give students an advanced understanding of the use of statistics in Psychology
+• Statistical analysis will be supported by the use of relevant computer software which will give students an advanced understanding of the use of statistics in Psychology

 Learning Outcomes